 This does not apply only to computers though.
 It also applies to cities.
 When you’re living between two towns, i.e. London and Geneva you’re going to avoid re-creating an entire universe of friends in the place where you are only passing through.
 There are a number of reasons for this of which one is the effort to meet those who were friends.

-Whilst London is about metropolitain activities, bars, restaurants, museums and such Geneva loses some of the allure it had held whilst I was living in Switzerland.
-I have felt a great shift whereby I am now in love with the countryside and walks along the paths.
-I put on my shoes, turn on the ipod and start walking.
+Whilst London is about metropolitan activities, bars, restaurants, museums, and such Geneva loses some of the allure it had held whilst I was living in Switzerland.
+I have felt a great shift whereby I am now in love with the countryside and walk along the paths.
+I put on my shoes, turn on the iPod and start walking.

-At this point there are a number of choices.
-I can continue straight on until I hit on road which means the walk is twice as far, I can turn right and walk along the trees passing by a bee hive or I can walk towards a clump of trees where a fountain stands.
+At this point, there are a number of choices.
+I can continue straight on until I hit on the road which means the walk is twice as far, I can turn right and walk along the trees passing by a beehive, or I can walk towards a clump of trees where a fountain stands.
 On one walk it’s at this walk that a woman was letting her dog rest as it had overheated.
-I walk upwards, to the foot of the mountains and then head for home.
+I walk upwards, to the foot of the mountains, and then head for home.

 This is a walk I’ve done for years.
 I used to do it during the IB years and I still do it now although the path has reversed.
 I love the walk because it’s the moment when all the ideas are cleared.
 It’s a moment of solitude, of peace.
 It’s what I need.

 In London, there is also a walk I enjoy but there are many more people therefore the peace of mind is not as great.